Thinking about starting an online business?

 If you want to really make your mark as an online business person, you can upgrade to Premium Membership (which is great value, by the way) for loads of extra benefits.
-There’s no compulsion to do so, however, and you can set up your websites for any type of business you choose.
+You can set up your website for any type of business you choose.
 I have a writer’s site and a couple of other affiliate niche sites.
 I’m also looking into building a Drop Shipping site.

 Research your preferred domain name.

 You will need a domain name of your own.
 That goes without saying, but there, I’ve said it anyway.

 These days, it’s getting harder and harder to find a “good” domain name.
 One that shows at a glance just what your website is all about, and has that little catch, or hook, that will make potential clients want to visit.
 In my case, I had to search for some time before I found what I thought was a good fit for myself personally and also conveyed what I wanted to offer.

 All my first choices were taken.
 I wanted a .com domain as I didn’t want to be seen to be tied to any particular geographical area.
 You may prefer to use a domain that shows the country your business is based in.
 It’s all personal choice, but it’s something you will need to give a lot of serious thought to.
 Read my e-booklet on SEO copywriting before you make the final decision on a domain name.
 I say this because it’s always a good thing to have a keyword or two within the domain name.
 You’ll understand what I mean when you read the book.